What is HIPAA?

 BAA with Files.com

-The good news is that Files.com has a BAA available for customers on Enterprise and Enterprise Premier plans.
-To request a BAA (CONTACT LINK).
-Please note that as a matter of policy, we do not accept redlines or consider changes to any of our terms of service or other legal documents unless a customer is on an Enterprise Premier plan.
-For Enterprise Premier customers, we are happy to connect your legal team with our internal legal team to discuss changes, however, changes that substantially increase our risk will only be considered with a significant offsetting change.
+The good news is that Files.com has a BAA available for customers on Premier plan.
+To request a BAA, please contact us.
+Please note that as a matter of policy, we do not accept redlines or consider changes to any of our terms of service or other legal documents unless a customer is on an Enterprise plan.
+For Enterprise customers, we are happy to connect your legal team with our internal legal team to discuss changes, however, changes that substantially increase our risk will only be considered with a significant offsetting change.